Jamie Macoun

 Jamie Neil Macoun (born August 17, 1961) is a Canadian former professional ice hockey defenceman who played over 1,000 games in the National Hockey League (NHL) during a 17-year career.
-An undrafted player, Macoun played three seasons of college hockey with the men before signing with the Calgary Flames in 1983.
+An undrafted player, Macoun played three seasons of college hockey with Ohio State before signing with the Calgary Flames in 1983.
 Macoun was named to the NHL All-Rookie Team on defence in 1984 and, after missing 17 months due to injuries suffered in an automobile accident, was a member of Calgary's 1989 Stanley Cup championship team.
 He was involved in one of the largest trades in NHL history, a ten-player deal that sent him to the Toronto Maple Leafs in 1992.
 He remained in Toronto until traded to the Detroit Red Wings in 1998, with whom he won his second Stanley Cup.

 Internationally, Macoun played with Team Canada at three World Championships.
 He was a member of the silver medal-winning teams in 1985 and 1991, and was named the best defenceman of the 1991 tournament.